Akmal1285/python-notes/README.md

 **Key Characteristics**

-- Immutable: You cannot add, remove, or change items once defined.
+- **Immutable**: You cannot add, remove, or change items once defined.

 - **Ordered**: Items have a defined order that will not change.